ShangtongZhang/ShangtongZhang.github.io/markdowns/teaching/cs6771_spring_26/index.md

 ## Grading

+- Paper Review (60 points): You will read 12 papers / topics (one paper / topic each week starting from the ADD deadline).
+For each paper / topic, you need to write a summary and ask 3 questions.
+Each paper review has 5 points.
+- Project (40 points): You can solo the project or have a team no more than 3 people.
+If you have a team, all the team member will receive exactly the same points for the project.
+  - Milestone 1 (10 points): Identify a hypothesis you want to test.
+Articulate why this hypothesis is interesting and what the consequences are if the hypothesis is correct or wrong.
+  - Milestone 2 (10 points): Design experiments to test your hypothesis.
+  - Milestone 3 (10 points): Execute the experiments and write a report (importantly, it's totally fine to have negative results)
+  - Milestone 4 (10 points): Presentation (format TBD)
+- Bonus (5 points): complete the course evaluation survey at the end of the semester.

 ## Policies

 - Late Policy:
-Each assignment has an 8-hour graceful period without any penalty.
+Each deadline has an 8-hour graceful period without any penalty.
-If you need extensions for career development purposes (e.g., attending a conference, preparing an important interview), you need to email me one week before the homework deadline.
+If you need extensions for career development purposes (e.g., attending a conference, preparing an important interview), you need to email me one week before the deadline.
-Everyone has a single chance for an 1-week late submission without any penalty (note that this cannot be used for HW 7.2).
+Everyone has a single chance for an 1-week late submission without any penalty (note that this cannot be used for Project Milestones 3 and 4).
 If you want to use this late submission opportunity, please declare [here](https://forms.gle/MQVaWW5UdoQs1uJ68). **No other hindsight extension is possible unless doctor notes or SDAC notifications are provided.**
 - Regrading Policy: For every task, one regrading request is allowed.